manuelAlvarezMarban/Slot-Machine/README.md

 The system consists on one RandomGeneration module which uses the LFSR, one arithmetic module for prize calculating and the Slot Machine managed by different states.

-First we need to init the Machine (nReset - active low), then we can play inserting new credit.
+First we need to init the Machine (nReset - active low), then we can play by inserting new credit (newCredit = 1).
 The prizes and their several slots combination are:

 | Slot | Prize Type | Prize        |